-Enter in the fourth column the amount of the allocated Utah refundable credit shown on the Utah Schedule K-1 received by this corporation from the upper-tier pass-through entity.
+Enter in the fourth column the amount of the allocated Utah refundable credit shown on Utah Schedule K-1 received by this corporation from the upper-tier pass-through entity.

-Carry the refundable credits over to the Utah Schedule K, line 19 for this return.
-If you have multiple credits for the same credit code, combine the credit amounts before entering on the Schedule K. Allocate the credit to the shareholders on their individual Schedule K-1 based on their ownership percentage.
+Carry the refundable credits to Utah Schedule K, line 19 for this return.
+If you have multiple credits for the same credit code, combine the credit amounts before entering on Schedule K. Allocate the credit to the shareholders on their individual Schedule K-1 based on their ownership percentage.

-Part 3 - Utah Mineral Production Withholding Tax Credit Received on TC-675R
+► Part 3 - Utah Mineral Production Withholding Tax Credit Received on TC-675R